 - Cerro Prieto the Company is pursuing exploration of nearby areas within our concessions to extend mine life and potentially increase production.
-The Company is analyzing potentially re-leaching material to extract residual gold from previously leached material which would increase gold production. - Esperanza Extension In Q1 2024 the Company began producing from the Esperanza Extension which is similar area in the same concession to the previously mined Puma zone. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia On March 6, 2023, the Company announced that it has filed a Request for Arbitration with the International Centre for Settlement of Investment Disputes ("ICSID") against the United Mexican States.
+With the completed private placement financings, the Company has installed a second crushing circuit to expand crushing capacity to 4,500 tonnes per day.
+During the quarter ended September 30, 2024, the Company paused mining activity and produced only from stockpile until November 2024 at which point mine production resumed.
+The Company is analyzing potentially re-leaching material to extract residual gold from previously leached material which would increase gold production. - Esperanza Extension In Q1 2024 the Company began producing from the Esperanza Extension which is similar area in the same concession to the previously mined Puma zone. - Pinos Project the Company entered into a transaction with the eventual goal to obtain ownership of the Pinos gold project which would add another project to the Company's portfolio. - Satellite deposits the Company is assessing additional satellite deposits in the area to evaluate whether there are economical ounces to be added to the Company's resource base. - San José de Gracia On March 6, 2023, the Company announced that it has filed a Request for Arbitration with the International Centre for Settlement of Investment Disputes ("ICSID") against the United Mexican States.
 The treatment and inaction by the Mexican courts have resulted in a judicial expropriation of its subsidiary's investment in DynaResource de Mexico, S.A. de C.V. and a denial of justice in breach of Mexico's obligations under the North American Trade Agreement ("NAFTA").
-On February 7, 2024, the Company filed its Memorial related to the NAFTA claim and is awaiting the response from the Mexican government.
+On February 7, 2024, the Company filed its Memorial related to the NAFTA claim and received Mexico's Counter-Memorial on June 19, 2024.
+On December 12, 2024, the Company filed its Reply on the Merits and Counter Memorial and is awaiting Mexico's counter filing.
 The Company is seeking damages as a result of Mexico's breaches of NAFTA.